 New to the US, but approved in Europe since 2014.
 This was the first sensor that required no calibrations, but unlike the Dexcom, there are no alerts for blood sugar highs and lows.
 The sensor is about the size of a quarter and just received FDA approval for two weeks of use between sensor changes.
 Blood glucose readings are displayed only when the device is swiped over the sensor, which for now can only be worn on the arm.
 Known as a flash glucose monitoring system, it does not require a smartphone or any other apps.
 Benefits include low cost, discrete wear and easy to use for even those who are not tech savvy.
 For more information visit Freestyle Libre

 The first ever implantable sensor approved for use up to 90 days in the US.
 Think mini pacemaker that is inserted into the arm subcutaneously by a healthcare professional—you can't do it yourself at home.
 The aim here is long-term disease management and the company hopes that by wearing a sensor that doesn't require changing 3 or 4 times per month will reduce some of the burdens of living with diabetes.
-The sensor is 3mm by 16mm or about half the size of a pill.
+The sensor is 3.5mm by 18.3mm or about half the size of a pill.
 It has an antenna and is inserted in the back of the arm.
-A receiver is placed over it and blood glucose readings are transmitted via Bluetooth every 5 minutes.
-In terms of accuracy, this sensor outperforms both the Dexcom and the Freestyle libre, but it can be more invasive.
+A transmitter is placed over it and blood glucose readings are transmitted via Bluetooth every 5 minutes.
+(The user's smarphone is the receiver.)
+In terms of accuracy, this sensor outperforms both the Dexcom and the Freestyle Libre, but it can be more invasive.
 Benefits include vibration alerts as well as mobile alerts, long-term durability, and accuracy.
 Visit Eversense Diabetes for more information.

 Insulin pumps have been around for nearly 40 years.
 They provide a better way of delivering insulin since it mimics the body’s physiological way of supplying insulin.
 Studies show that pump therapy leads to lower HgA1C as well as reduced rates of hypoglycemia and diabetes ketoacidosis.
 Closed loop systems or sensor integrated pumps were a big buzzword in the Scientific Sessions.
 With the rise of CGM’s, it makes sense for companies to want to start developing products that can speak to the sensor and essentially “close the loop” by generating a smart algorithm to deliver insulin automatically.
 Below are the newest integrated system options: